 She was forced to live under Isis in Syria as a child.
-Finally she is home
+Finally, she is home

 In a courtyard in the shadow of Tirana’s largest mosque sits Emina.
 A gloved hand reaches out for a can of Pepsi, which she sips as she watches the city around her.
 Although she was born in Tirana, it is unfamiliar: her formative years, and most of her memories, were shaped in Baghuz and Raqqa, in Syria.
 Both cities were held for years by the jihadist group Isis, known locally as Daesh.

 Emina has been back in Tirana for just a month.
 She is still only 16.
-A quiet and withdrawn figure; her soft voice is barely audible.
+A quiet and withdrawn figure, her soft voice is barely audible.
 Life in Albania is a new and difficult adjustment, but she is certain that leaving Syria was the right decision.
-"Life is much better here, so much better than where I was”.
+“Life is much better here; so much better than where I was”.

-Emina is accompanied by her grandmother and cousin.
-All three are wary of having their photographs taken, given what they have been through.
-They are a religious family: both wear the hijab, rather than a burqa like Emina.
+Emina is accompanied by her grandmother and her cousin.
+All three are wary of having their photograph taken, given what they have been through.
+They are a religious family: the other women wear the hijab, rather than the more concealing burqa like Emina.
 Her grandmother, a woman in her 70s, lived under the communist regime of Albanian former leader Enver Hoxha, when religion was banned by the state.

 Both forms of dress are still uncommon in Albania.
 The bright pastels of their hijabs contrast with Emina’s black burqa, a mark of the practice of two very different forms of Islam.

 Emina was taken to Syria as a young child by her mother and father, in 2015.
-For almost nine years of her life she was in Syria, first in Raqqa, then in Baghuz – the last stronghold of Isis in the country – and then, after it fell in 2019, in Al Hol, the refugee camp which is filled with the wives and children of Isis fighters.
-“Life in Baghuz felt normal, because I was so young, and we never left the house, " Emina says.
-"For a year, the war seemed far away”.
+For almost nine years of her life she was in Syria, first in Raqqa, then in Baghuz – the last stronghold of Isis in the country – and then, after it fell in 2019, in al-Hol, a refugee camp which is filled with the wives and children of Isis fighters.
+“Life in Baghuz felt normal, because I was so young, and we never left the house,” Emina says.
+“For a year, the war seemed far away”.

 But the war found them, as wars do.
 Baghuz was the final town of the once-vast caliphate to fall, following a month-long assault by coalition fighters aided by American airstrikes.
 Her father died in the battle.
-Emina, her mother and her sister were then moved to Al Hol.
+Emina, her mother and her sister were then moved to al-Hol.

-By some estimates, there are more than 50,000 women and children in the Al Hol camp.
-It is guarded by the Syrian Democratic Forces (SDF), made up of mostly Kurdish forces.
-They also guard the thousands of former fighters, both foreign and local, who languish in prisons in northeastern Syria.
+By some estimates, there are more than 50,000 women and children in al-Hol.
+It is guarded by the Syrian Democratic Forces (SDF), made up of mostly Kurdish troops.
+They also guard the thousands of former fighters, both foreign and local, who languish in prisons in northeast Syria.

-Albania's government has offered a way back for any Albanian citizen who wants to leave the camp: the women who remain there all know how they can alert the authorities and begin their journey home.
-If they do so, they are moved to the Al Roj camp, about 50 miles north, where their name and details are recorded.
-From Al Roj, the authorities take them home to Albania.
+Albania’s government has offered a way back for any Albanian citizen who wants to leave the camp: the women who remain there all know how they can alert the authorities and begin their journey home.
+If they do so, they are moved to the al-Roj camp, about 50 miles north, where their name and details are recorded.
+From al-Roj, the authorities take them home to Albania.

-In leaving Al Hol, towards the end of 2022, Emina abandoned her mother and sister.
+In leaving al-Hol, towards the end of 2022, Emina abandoned her mother and sister.
 She has likely destroyed any future relationship with them and may never see them again.
 They did not want her to leave; they remain convinced Isis will rise from the ashes.

 They are not alone.
 Masoud Mostajabi, deputy director of the Middle East programmes at the Atlantic Council think tank, believes Isis will once again terrorise the region.
 Yet, distracted governments have little time for these warnings.
-The US has “done a great job at convincing itself that the threat from Isis is gone,” Mostajabi says, “but on the ground, authorities fear a revival”.
+The US has “done a great job at convincing itself that the threat from Isis is gone”, Mostajabi says, “but on the ground, authorities fear a revival.”

 In Tirana, the love and concern Emina's grandmother and cousin have for her is clear from the way they watch her as she speaks; there is great sadness in their eyes as she describes her time in Syria – but they still smile at her for encouragement.
 It is difficult to comprehend the level of suffering this slight girl has faced.

-Emina’s grandmother is the most talkative of the three: speaking with conviction about the suffering of their family, and how Emina has been treated upon her return.
+Emina’s grandmother is the most talkative of the three, speaking with conviction about the suffering of their family, and how Emina has been treated upon her return.
 Her eyes fill with tears as she speaks: “Above all, the Albanian government practises a human approach.
-They see her as a real person”.
+They see her as a real person.”

 It is impossible to commit to bringing back all who live in the Syrian camps, not least as some wish to stay.
 But the Albanian government has tried hard to ensure that there is a path for all women and children who wish to return.
-It is a marked difference with the British government, which has not given British citizens a pathway to return from Syria.
-Only in October 2022 was a British woman – who has not been named – allowed to return from Al Hol: she is the first and only adult returnee since the fall of Isis.
+It is a marked difference to the British government, which has not given British citizens a pathway to return from Syria.
+Only in October 2022 was a British woman – who has not been named – allowed to return from al-Hol: she is the first and only adult returnee since the fall of Isis.
 Three children have been returned.
 It is estimated that around 60 Britons, including 35 children, still remain in Syria.

 In other cases, the British government has made leaving Syria impossible: the most famous example being Shamima Begum, who left Britain at 15 to join Isis.

-She has had her British citizenship revoked, on the grounds that she can claim citizenship in Bangladesh.
-(It is against international law to render an individual stateless).
+She has had her British citizenship revoked, on the grounds that she can claim citizenship in Bangladesh (it is against international law to render an individual stateless).
 The Bangladeshi government has disputed this and said that Begum cannot enter Bangladesh.
 In 2019, the foreign minister, Abdul Momen, said that were she to try and enter, she would face the death penalty.

-Almost all European countries initially refused to return their citizens from Al Hol.
+Almost all European countries initially refused to return their citizens from al-Hol.
 But in the years since, some have slowly relented.

-A decision by the European Court of Human Rights may have been a factor: in late October 2022, the court ruled in favour of two French women who had argued that the French government’s refusal to bring them home violated their right to enter the territory of their nationality.
-The French government lost the case and were forced to re-examine the cases of both women.
+A decision by the European Court of Human Rights may have been a factor.
+In late October 2022, the court ruled in favour of two French women who had argued that the French government’s refusal to bring them home violated their right to enter the territory of their nationality.
+The French government lost the case and was forced to re-examine the cases of both women.
 The ruling did not stipulate that all citizens must be returned, just that an independent body should examine cases.

 The ruling may have pushed France to act: a week later, it repatriated 55 of its citizens.
 In January, it repatriated another 47 people.
 Canada and Australia have recently repatriated a number of their citizens, after refusing to do so for quite some time.
 Britain, by continuing to ignore its citizens in Syria, may become an international outlier.

-The British citizens who remain in Al Hol are despondent.
-Julian Kasapi, who visited the camp, said a British woman pleaded for help when she realised he could speak English: “no one is coming for me”, she told him.
+The British citizens who remain in al-Hol are despondent.
+Julian Kasapi, who visited the camp, said a British woman pleaded for help when she realised he could speak English.
+“No one is coming for me,” she told him.
 Emina spoke of three orphans, British children, who would wander around the camp by themselves.

-Albanians who choose to stay in Al Hol say they fear what awaits them at home, according to those who have visited the camps.
-Those who remain in Al Hol are watched over by the most devout women there, those who are still firmly committed to the extremist Isis ideology, and believe that that Isis will inevitably rise again.
+Albanians who choose to stay in al-Hol say they fear what awaits them at home, according to those who have visited the camps.
+Those who remain in al- Hol are watched over by the most devout women there, those who are still firmly committed to the extremist Isis ideology and believe that Isis will inevitably rise again.

 Some of these women are likely to have been recruiters, or more involved in the organisation.
-(Women and children from Syria and Iraq are housed in a separate part of Al Hol.)
+(Women and children from Syria and Iraq are housed in a separate part of al-Hol.)
 Their watchful eye means that no woman in the camp is safe to remove a burqa, even to wear a hijab.
 To do so would be a statement of disbelief, and would put a woman’s life in danger.

 Emina was watched over by such devout Albanian women, with whom she shared a tent.
-“They tell you that when you return to Albania, you will not be able to practise Islam”, she says.
+“They tell you that when you return to Albania, you will not be able to practise Islam,” she says.
 The women who watched over Emina told her that a life in Albania would mean certain isolation, imprisonment and loneliness.
 She did not believe them, and knew she wanted to return home.
 “When I made the decision to leave, at first they told me not to go.
-Then, they told me they would kill me’.
+Then, they told me they would kill me.”

 Some girls have spent most of their life under Isis or within the camps: what they are told about the outside world can seem real, because they have so little experience of it.
 Indrit Doda, who leads the anti-terror unit in the Albanian police, was involved in missions to help return Albanian women and children from Al Hol.
 “We spent hours in negotiations with them, trying to convince them that they would be safe if they returned home”, he says, “it was very hard to get through to them”.